blahosyl/enlightened-publishing/README.md

 #### Contact section imagery

 The **Contact** section does not feature any images.
-This is a conscious choice to adhere to minimalism and simplicity: as this section has the most interactive elements (the Calendly widget and the email contact form), I wanted to minimise user distractions while interacting with these.
+This is a conscious choice to adhere to minimalism and simplicity: as this section has the most interactive elements (the Calendly widget and the email contact form), I wanted to minimize user distractions while interacting with these.

 ### Header design